avionicharshit-byte/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
-- First time, I'm learnig git and I didn't find it hard, all thanks to you.
+- First time, I'm learning git and I didn't find it hard, all thanks to you.